 Typically, when a person looks at the soupy green swamp of a lake overcome with blue-green algae, there's little chance he'll wade in for a swim.
 But dogs are often not as discerning.
 They rarely have a problem drinking or swimming in the potentially toxic green water or licking the slimy water off their fur.

-And when they ingest the microcystins, the toxins can cause a range of symptoms ranging from mild eye irritation and diarrhea to extremely serious health issues such as liver failure and even death, according to the Pet Poison Helpline.
+And when they ingest the microcystins, the toxins can cause a range of symptoms ranging from mild eye irritation, drooling and diarrhea to extremely serious health issues such as liver failure and even death, according to the Pet Poison Helpline.
 There is no antidote for the toxins produced by blue-green algae and death can happen within minutes of exposure.

 A rise in animal illnesses